 - Avoid using tretinoin if you are pregnant.

 - Tretinoin and other retinoids exfoliate your skin and make it sensitive to the sun.
 So, use sun protection and try not to expose your skin to the sun for long periods to prevent damage.
-Use a sunscreen that has at least SPF 30.
-Cover your face with hats and scarves while going out.
+Use a sunscreen that has at least SPF 30 and consider wearing a hat when outdoors.

 Don’t fret if tretinoin makes your skin break out and appear worse.
 Initially, tretinoin may cause skin purging before showing any results.
 Patience and diligence are key.
 However, don’t hesitate to consult your doctor if you think your skin is not reacting positively to tretinoin treatment.